Roberts (crater)

-Roberts is a lunar impact crater that is located in the far northern latitudes on the far side of the Moon.
+Roberts is a degraded lunar impact crater that is located in the far northern latitudes on the far side of the Moon.
 It is located to the east-southeast of the crater Karpinskiy, and to the northwest of Sommerfeld.
 To the north is Thiessen.

-This is a heavily worn and eroded crater with a rounded outer rim that is incised and damaged by multiple smaller craters.
+This formation dates to the Imbrian or Nectarian period on the lunar geologic timescale.
+It is a heavily worn and eroded crater with a rounded outer rim that is incised and damaged by multiple smaller craters.
 Little of the original rim still remains besides a rounded and irregular ridge in the surface.
 The interior floor is also marked by a number of small craters, the most notable being a crater near the south-southeastern inner wall.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Roberts.